What are Fujiko Nakaya’s fog sculptures all about?

 Introduction

 Fujiko Nakaya’s work is simply transcendent.
 Primarily featuring fog, her ephemeral creations are always climate-responsive and influenced mainly by nature.
 Her works are moving and changing and designed to allow visitors to enter and interact with them.
-Because the fog installations are always centered on nature, the audience experiences are always varied due to the changes in wind and temperature which occur throughout the day.
+Because the fog installations are always centered on nature, the audience experiences are always varied due to the changes in wind and temperature that occur throughout the day.
 This uniqueness has allowed her pieces to be featured in sites like the Guggenheim Museum in Bilbao, as well as the Tate Modern in London, just to name a few.

 The story behind the Fog Sculptures